Where Is the Best Place To Donate Your Unused Items?

 - Wings (Several Locations) – Proceeds go towards ending the cycle of abuse

 - Digs with Dignity (Chicago-based) – They take gently used furniture to provide homes for the homeless.

 - Local Food Pantry – Don’t forget your local food pantry.
-When I was cleaning out my pantry I had items that weren’t expired but I know I won’t use.
+When I was cleaning out my pantry I had items that weren’t expired but I know I won’t use them.
 They were donated to my local food pantry.
-I also brought my 2nd & 3rd pizza cutter and ice cream scooper along with other small kitchen items that were in great shape but I didn’t need.
+I also brought my 2nd & 3rd pizza cutter and ice cream scooper – along with other small kitchen items that were in great shape but I didn’t need them.
 They were happy to take them.

 What you should remember when donating

 When you’re making your piles for donating and throwing away, please only donate items that are in good condition and can be used again.
 If you’re donating things that aren’t sellable they will end up in landfills.

 Recycle your items that can go in your recycling bin.
 I cut up old t-shirts and use them for my cleaning/dust rags.
 I rarely use a paper towel when I’m cleaning.
 I’m also considering trying my hand at rag rugs with some of our more-than-loved clothing.

 Books with broken bindings can be used for craft projects.
 Consider what you might be able to donate to art teachers or Girl/Boy Scout troops.